top of page

 Occupational norms like sleep deprivation, time away from family, high-stress situations, and unrelenting exposure to the worst days of most people’s lives slowly chip away at the foundation of who these courageous individuals are.
 What is often left behind are feelings of sadness, anger, pain, and disconnection from the people and things that they love the most.

 “Suck it up.”
 “If you can’t handle it, you shouldn’t be in this job.”
 “You knew exactly what you were signing up for.”
 It is statements like these that pervade the first responder culture and are a remnant of the “old crusty” days when it was a sign of weakness to ask for help.
-Well, we know better now, and we finally know how to help with counseling for first responders in Fort Lauderdale and Coral Springs, FL.
+Well, we know better now, and we finally know how to help with counseling for first responders in Fort Lauderdale, Coral Springs, and Plantation, FL.

-Why is Counseling for First Responders in Fort Lauderdale and Coral Springs
+Why is Counseling for First Responders in Fort Lauderdale, Coral Springs, & Plantation so Important?

 First Responders are designated professionals trained to respond immediately to an accident, emergency, or natural disaster.
 They include active or retired Emergency Medical Technicians (EMTs), firefighters, paramedics, law enforcement officers, and armed forces.
 These men and women are courageous heroes who put themselves at risk on a daily basis in order to serve and protect our community.